 - 1. Class participation.
-Students will write "reading reflections," to be submitted no later than the Monday before weeks on which the course meets, with the exception of the second week (in view of the interim assignment).
-These will be 3-6 paragraphs.
+Students will write "reading reflections," to be submitted by the date indicated below in the "Reading, topics and schedules" section of the syllabus.
+These will be 2-5 paragraphs.
 I will use those reflections to understand that a student has read the material and to guide discussion whenever possible, although they will not receive a letter grade.
 As well, students are expected to engage in class discussion, asking questions and contributing their views. - 2.
 Interim Assignment: Moot Commission (Class 4).
 As an interim assignment, as an exercise relative to both the subject matter and institutions of utility regulation, a blended interactive/written exercise will be undertaken.
 Students will read certain critical materials from opposing parties in a utility rate case, and then will have the option either of:

 - Presenting their arguments (representing either the utility, the consumer, or another party) to a mock "Commission": the instructor, the TA, (and maybe even a guest).
 Grading would not be determined by who 'won', but by the sophistication of the students' understanding of the issues at hand. or - Writing a policy memo, no more than 10 pages, from the perspective of Commission Advisory Staff, laying out the arguments of the two opposing parties, weighing them, and recommending to the Commission an outcome.
 If a student elects this option, the policy memo is due the day before Class 4. - 3.
-Final Paper, ~15 pages, DUE MAY 28.
+Final Paper, ~15 pages, DUE MAY 26.
 Students will pick a topic of contemporary public-policy interest, propounding an analysis about whether and how utility regulation and electricity markets should adapt to address that topic.
 Ideally, students would use a case study or a selection of concrete examples to demonstrate the point.
 The paper's proposed solution should offer a remedy to any problems identified, or should argue against remedies conventionally offered by others, or both.